Tamara Mkheidze

 Tamara Mkheidze (თამარ მხეიძე; December 22, 1915, Kutaisi - April 11, 2007, Tbilisi) was a Georgian arachnologist.
+Her name is also spelt Tamara Mcheidze, including in the World Spider Catalog.

 Life

 Tamara Mkheidze grew up in Kutaisi (Georgia) and later studied zoology at the Tbilisi State University.
 She worked there as a lecturer until 1990 and was active after that as an arachnologist.

 She was married to the limnologist Lavrosi Kutubidze.

 Activities

 Tamara Mkheidze was the first arachnologist from the Caucasus region.
 Her main research dealt with the arachnofauna of her homeland Georgia.
 In her more than thirty publications she described more than forty new species of spiders and harvestmen.
+As of April 2026, the World Spider Catalog lists 37 names of spider taxa of which she is the author or co-author.

+A species she initially described as Gnaphosa caucasica in 1997 had to have a replacement name as the name had already been used in 1982.
+It was given the name Gnaphosa mcheidzeae.